Fire Party: History

-Oman Emmet, previously known as Tomas Squip, has named Amy Pickering as "the mother of the revolution" for her role in what became known as Revolution Summer.

 Fire Party released a six-song self-titled mini-LP, an eight-song album (New Orleans Opera) while together.
 They played some Midwest shows with Scream, and in early 1988, they toured Europe with them and also supported That Petrol Emotion.
 While in Europe, they recorded a session for John Peel's BBC Radio 1 show.
 File 13, a punk fanzine from Massachusetts, referred to Fire Party as "one of the most powerful groups around today" in a review of New Orleans Opera, which the zine also cited as one of its favorite releases of 1989.

 A self-titled compilation of the tracks from their two albums plus their Peel session and "Pilate" from the State of the Union compilation was released by Dischord in 1996.

 Despite their small discography, Fire Party, along with related "Revolution Summer" bands like Embrace and Rites of Spring, had a lasting influence on the artistic direction of American punk.
 Apart from being an all-female band, a rarity in punk music at the time, drummer Nicky Thomas was also one of the few African American women involved in the punk music scene.
 Jenny Toomey, musician and co-founder of the Simple Machines record label, described Fire Party as "the world's first female-fronted emo band."

-"Revolution Summer" had been a phrase Pickering used in notes she sent out to people in the D.C. punk scene to reflect "a climax, the end of something" and to re-inspire punks in D.C.
-It led to events like the punk percussion protest which protested Apartheid in South Africa and President Ronald Reagan.
-Tomas Squip of Beefeater credited Pickering with "setting a season into motion."